angu-software/TCR-Workflow/Worklog.md

 ## Done

+* [x] BUG: when stopping tcr, when no session is started, it shows a weird error message
 * [x] take all remaining parameters after tcr start as session name
 * [x] phase exec tell error code of failed command in output
 * [x] Structured output for tcr run